Open-CMSIS-Pack/gen-pack-action/README.md

 ### Doxygen download

+If Doxygen is not required one can skip download and installation by setting `doxygen-version: none`.

 The URL Doxygen is downloaded from can be overwritten with the action input parameter `doxygen-url` which defaults to `https://sourceforge.net/projects/doxygen/files/rel-{VERSION}/doxygen-{VERSION}.linux.bin.tar.gz/download`.
 The `{VERSION}` pattern is substituted with the value provided in `doxygen-version`.

+### Publish to GitHub Pages

+Publishing documentation to GitHub Pages is handled automatically via the settings

+- `gen-doc-script` for generating if required, leave empty to skip generation.
+- `doc-path` for archiving documentation, leave empty to skip archiving/publishing.
+- `gh-pages` for publishing to GitHub Pages, set to empty to skip publishing.